-Intercessor: We remember and celebrate those who have died, that they may dwell in eternal peace and be raised to new life in Christ.
+Intercessor: We remember and celebrate those who have died, remembering especially Barbara Summers, and those that we now name, either silently or aloud.
+Additional petitions may be made silently or aloud.
+Pause That they may dwell in eternal peace and be raised to new life in Christ.
+All: Alleluia, Christ is risen.

-Intercessor: We thank you for all the blessings of this life: especially Gary, Jennifer, and Richard, who celebrate birthdays, and Douglas and Rob who celebrate anniversaries this week.
-And most of all, we thank you for the love you have given us in your Son, Jesus Christ our Lord: may our gratitude be a beacon of hope for the world whom you have redeemed:
+Intercessor: We thank you for all the blessings of this life: especially Harold, Peter, Sandy, and Ethan, who celebrate birthdays, and Laura and Charles, who celebrate anniversaries this week.
+We remember and celebrate the mothers and maternal figures in our lives.
+Additional petitions may be made silently or aloud.
+Pause And most of all, we thank you for the love you have given us in your Son, Jesus Christ our Lord: may our gratitude be a beacon of hope for the world whom you have redeemed: All: Alleluia, Christ is risen.

 Concluding Collect

 The Peace

 Presider: The peace of the Lord be always with you.

 All: And also with you.

 (All greet one another in the name of the Lord.)

-(Please be seated)

-Announcements and News of the Church Community
+(Please be seated) Announcements and News of the Church Community (Vestry Member Scott Pennington)